-A lot of the times, we stumble upon some interesting webpages and articles that we wish to read/revisit later.
-Be it related to work or something of our interest.
-One of the ways to save articles and webpages is to use the Reading List and Bookmark feature on Safari.
-While there is not much difference between the two, Reading List is usually preferred when you need to read something, after which the saved item is removed from the list.
+A lot of the time, we stumble upon some interesting webpages and articles on the internet that we wish to read/revisit later — be it related to work or something that interests us.
+One way to save articles and webpages is to use the Reading List and Bookmark feature on Safari.
+While there is not much difference between the two, Reading List is your best bet for offline reading and comes in handy when you need to read something once.
 On the other hand, Bookmarking a webpage always keeps it in your record until you delete it.
 To add a webpage to Reading List or Bookmark, hit the share button next to the address bar and select Add to Reading List or Add Bookmark, respectively.

 6. Change default search engine

 The default search engine on Safari is set to Google — one of the widely-and-commonly used search engines on the internet.
-However, if you are someone who is more concerned about their privacy, and therefore, prefers using something like DuckDuckGo, or if your work demands the use of some other search engine, you can change the same in Safari.
-For this, head over to Safari Preferences [command + ,], and go into the Search tab.
-Here, tap the dropdown button next to Search engine, and pick a search engine from the list.
+However, if you are someone who is more concerned about their privacy, and therefore, prefer using something like DuckDuckGo.
+Or, if your work demands the use of some other search engine, you can change the default search engine in Safari.
+For this, head over to Safari Preferences [command + ,] and go into the Search tab.
+Here, tap the dropdown button next to Search engine and pick a search engine from the list.

 7. Search tabs

-If you have a lot of browser tabs open at once while you work, and you find it hard and annoying to find a tab from the array of these tabs, there is a neat little trick in Safari to help you with just that.
+If you have multiple browser tabs open at once in Safari, it is quite a task to find a specific tab in there.
+Fortunately, though, Safari offers a neat little trick to help you with just that.
 For this, tap on View and select Show Tab Overview.
 Alternatively, you can also use the shortcut [shift + command + \] to go into Tab Overview.
 Once in the Tab Overview window, press command + f and enter the name of the tab you are looking for in the search box.

 8. Pin tabs

-Another neat tab trick for Safari when you have an array of tabs open at once is the ability to pin tabs that you need to revisit frequently.
-To do this, right-click on the tab you want to pin, and select Pin Tab from the list of options.
+Another handy tab trick for Safari when you have an array of tabs open at once is the ability to pin tabs that you need to revisit frequently.
+To pin a tab, right-click on the tab you want to pin, and select Pin Tab from the list of options.
 You can pin multiple tabs at once, and the pinned tabs will shrink in size and occupy the space to the left, below the address bar.

 9. Mute tabs

-A lot of the websites these days embed videos or ads on their webpages that automatically start playing the content, which can become quite annoying, particularly when your machine’s volume levels are set high.
+Most websites these days embed videos or ads on their webpages.
+While not every one of them has the media playback set to automatic, the same cannot be said of every website.
+Automatic media playback can become quite annoying, especially when your machine’s volume levels are high.
 To deal with this, Safari allows you to mute the audio on that particular tab.
 So, all you need to do is, tap the speaker icon on the tab that is playing audio to mute any audio from that tab.

 10. Arrange tabs

-Similar to how you can arrange folders and files on your computer based on different filters, you can do the same with Safari tabs, especially when you have multiple tabs open at once.
+Much like how you can arrange folders and files on your computer based on different filters, you can do the same with Safari tabs.
+This trick proves to be extremely useful when you have multiple tabs open at once.
 To arrange tabs in the tab bar, right-click on a tab and click on Arrange Tabs by.
-You will now see two options: title and website.
-Select either option, and the tabs would be rearranged based on your selection accordingly.
+Once you do that, you get two options: title and website.
+Now, depending on how you want the tabs to be arranged, select either option, and Safari will rearrange the tabs accordingly.

 11. Use Look Up

 Look Up is one of the most useful features of Safari.
-Simply put, it is a combination of a dictionary, wikipedia, and other information sources, which helps you find details about various words and phrases you encounter on a webpage quickly.
+Simply put, it is a combination of a dictionary, Wikipedia, and other information sources that helps you quickly find details about various words and phrases you encounter on a webpage.
 To use the feature, right-click on the word you want more details/context about, and select Look Up.
 In the results window, scroll your way to get different details about the word you selected.

 12. AirDrop webpages

-If you are deeply engrossed in the Apple ecosystem, and use an iPad or an iPhone, in addition to a Mac, similar to how you use AirDrop to move files around, you can also use it to share webpages.
-So when you want to share a webpage from Safari, click the share button next to the address bar, and from the list of options, select AirDrop and choose the device you want to send it to.
+If you are deeply engrossed in the Apple ecosystem and use an iPad or an iPhone, in addition to a Mac, you can also use AirDrop to share webpages — similar to how you use AirDrop files.
+To share a webpage from Safari, click the share button next to the address bar, and from the list of options, select AirDrop and choose the device you want to send it to.